aariops/aariops.github.io/elements.md

 <!-- Content -->
 <h2 id="content">Music is inspiring, and so is data</h2>
+<p>I developped this as my final project for the Data Analysis bootcamp at Ironhack Lisbon, during a lonely week of social isolation in March 2020.</p>
 <p>Some major inspiration for this work came from the following articles:</p>
 		<ul>
 			<li>The Pudding's feature <a href="https://pudding.cool/projects/vocabulary/">"The Largest Vocabulary In Hip-Hop"</a> - an exploration of the lyrical richness of a wide variety of rappers</li>